Widespread technology outage disrupts flights, banks, media outlets and companies around the world

 “We’re currently experiencing disruption across the network due to a global third party IT outage which is out of our control,’’ Ryanair said.
 “We advise all passengers to arrive at the airport at least three hours before their scheduled departure time.”

+Edinburgh Airport said the system outage meant waiting times were longer than usual.
+London’s Stansted Airport said some airline check-in services were being completed manually, but flights were still operating.

 Widespread problems were reported at Australian airports, where lines grew and some passengers were stranded as online check-in services and self-service booths were disabled.
-Passengers in Melbourne queued for more than an hour to check in.
+Passengers in Melbourne queued for more than an hour to check in, although flights were still operating.

 Amsterdam’s Schiphol Airport said on its website that the outage was having a “major impact on flights” to and from the busy European hub.
 The outage came on one of the busiest days of the year for the airport, at the start of many people’s summer vacations.